WHAT WE DO:

 development initiatives to be community-owned, not led or controlled by an NGO

-holds a master in biochemistry and molecular biology.
-She originally worked in the field of metabolomics and protein research.
-Today she focuses on the training of laboratory professionals and scientific tropical health professionals in East Africa.
+holds a PH.D. in biochemistry and molecular biology.
+Originally, she worked in the field of metabolomics and protein research.
+She focuses on the implementation of international standards for diagnostic laboratories and the establishment of a decentralized bloodbank for Malawi.

 MEET OUR TEAM: